kunalj101/python_intro_hackathon/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:db5fe12eff
 ## Python 2.7 vs. Python 3.5?

 You will come across this question soon after you start using Python.
 Python has 2 popular competing versions.
-Both the versions have their pros and cons.
+Both versions have their pros and cons.

 **Benefits of Python 2.7**